-- 112. The redress scheme reflects a commitment to survivors to acknowledge a historical collective failing.
-Financial contributions are sought for the redress scheme from those who had a role of responsibility for children in care during the period covered by the scheme, up to 2004. - 113.
-Costs as set out are on the basis of the cost of the statutory scheme and do not include external contributions.
+106. The redress scheme reflects a commitment to survivors to acknowledge a historical collective failing.
+Financial contributions are sought for the redress scheme from those who had a role of responsibility for children in care during the period covered by the scheme, up to 2004.

+- 107. Costs as set out are on the basis of the cost of the statutory scheme and do not include external contributions.
 Contributions from others, including for example, historical providers of care in Scotland, will be used for redress payments for survivors.
 They will not be used for any other aspect of the scheme.
-Contributions to the redress scheme will be negotiated with organisations based on a number of factors.

-- 114. Contributions to the scheme will be for the benefit of all survivors of abuse who receive redress payments.
+Contributions to the redress scheme will be negotiated with organisations based on a number of factors. - 108.
+Contributions to the scheme will be for the benefit of all survivors of abuse who receive redress payments.
 To ensure that contributions from participating organisations are fairly assessed, consideration will be given to publicly available information in respect of historical abuse and on the provision of care in Scotland throughout the period covered by the scheme.
 Contributions will be sought from organisations which fairly and meaningfully take into account the available information and an assessment of the potential number of applications relevant to them, and the potential redress payments which may follow.
-Given the uncertainty regarding potential applications to the scheme, in many cases, this assessment will include setting a cap to the contribution - a high estimate of the number and value of applications settled - to provide those contributing with the degree of financial certainty required for financial planning purposes.
-This provides a degree of certainty that those making contributions will be able to deliver on the commitment they have made to survivors.
-For organisations where there is insufficient information to assess the potential number of applicants to the scheme, the approach to contributions will centre on the payment of the accumulated costs of all determined applications where the organisation is named. - 115.
+Given the uncertainty regarding potential applications to the scheme, a review mechanism will be proposed as part of the agreement to contribute, in order to reflect the redress payments determined during the lifetime of the scheme.
+For organisations where there is insufficient information to assess the potential number of applicants to the scheme, the approach to contributions will centre on the payment of the accumulated costs of all determined applications where the organisation is named. - 109.
 The provision of financial contributions to the redress scheme by historical care providers or others would have financial implications for the organisation involved.
 As with local authorities, the making of such contributions may reduce financial risks otherwise faced by the organisation through civil claims which could be raised by survivors of abuse.
-If those survivors prefer to accept a redress payment then they no longer have the option to bring or continue a claim against any organisation on the contributor list.
-The contributions sought will take into account the circumstances of the organisation and should not risk current services.
-However, addressing affordability should not be to the detriment of survivors who apply for redress.
-A package of measures, including setting a cap to contributions where possible, and increasing the Scottish Government contribution and the period of time over which a contribution can be made, maximises opportunities for organisations to participate whilst not compromising on the ethos of the redress scheme the Scottish Government is looking to establish.

-- 116. The Bill will remove technical barriers relating to charity law to ensure that charitable organisations are able to contribute financially to the redress scheme should they choose to do so. - 117.
+If those survivors prefer to accept a redress payment then they no longer have the option to bring or continue a claim against any organisation on the contributor list. - 110.
+The Bill will remove technical barriers relating to charity law to ensure that charitable organisations are able to contribute financially to the redress scheme should they choose to do so. - 111.
 It should also be noted that, like other organisations mentioned later in this section, organisations which provided care will face indirect costs associated with responding to record requests from applicants who are seeking proof of their time in care.

-Insurance providers
+Insurance Providers

-- 118. The position of insurance companies is a significant factor for many potential contributors, including some who may otherwise struggle to make the fair and meaningful contributions required to justify the extension of the waiver to them. - 119.
+- 112. The position of insurance companies is a significant factor for many potential contributors, including some who may otherwise struggle to make the fair and meaningful contributions required to justify the extension of the waiver to them. - 113.
 It is not appropriate for the Scottish Government to interfere in contractual relationships between insurers and those insured.
 However, insurance companies have been asked to assist organisations facing a call for contribution.
-Given the potential exposure to litigation and costs faced by organisations which do not secure the waiver, the approach to contributions aims to encourage insurers to support contributions to the scheme. - 120.
+Given the potential exposure to litigation and costs faced by organisations which do not secure the waiver, the approach to contributions aims to encourage insurers to support contributions to the scheme. - 114.
 The Scottish Government has engaged with insurers on the subject of the redress scheme.
 Some insurance companies may determine that they will contribute to the scheme on behalf of those they insure with historical responsibility for the care of children.
 This would be an indirect impact of the scheme.